 When there is something in the road that isn’t supposed to be there, this can create dangerous conditions.
 Most states and municipalities conduct road improvement projects, but they have a duty to clearly mark any changes in the terrain or upcoming lanes.
 If there is a failure to do this and a road hazard causes a trucking accident, those road crews could be held responsible.

 Bad weather is a trucker’s nightmare.
 It slows down traffic and progress and limits visibility.
-Unfortunately, it is also a common cause of truck accidents.
+Unfortunately, it is also one of the common causes of trucking accidents.
 When a truck is driving too fast for conditions, this can lead to jackknifing, hydroplaning, and skidding.

 Improper Cargo Loading